Local numerical equivalences and Okounkov bodies in higher dimensions: Introduction

 It is worth noting that proper or infinitesimal admissible flags are sufficient to determine the local numerical properties of a given divisor even though there are admissible flags on higher birational models that are neither proper nor infinitesimal in higher dimensions.

-To show Theorem \ref{main1}, we first generalize \cite[Corollary 3.3]{Jow} as Lemma \ref{lem-P.C2} using \cite[Theorem 1.1]{CPW-okbd II}.
-Another new ingredient is the systematic usage of admissible flags defined on higher birational models of $X$ that are induced from a given admissible flag $Y_\bullet$ on $X$ (see Sections \ref{okbd_sec} and \ref{proof_sec}).
+A new ingredient of the proof of Theorem \ref{main1} is the systematic usage of admissible flags defined on higher birational models of $X$ that are \emph{induced} from a given admissible flag $Y_\bullet$ on $X$ (see Sections \ref{okbd_sec} and \ref{proof_sec}).
 Let $f\colon \widetilde{X}\to X$ be a birational morphism with $\widetilde{X}$ smooth projective.
 Under a suitable condition, there is an obvious proper admissible flag $Y'_\bullet$ on $\widetilde{X}$ over $X$ satisfying $f(Y'_i)=Y_i$.
 We call such $Y_\bullet'$ an \emph{induced proper admissible flag over $X$}.
 We also consider the admissible flag $\widetilde{Y}_\bullet$ on $\widetilde{X}$ such that $\widetilde{Y}_1=E$ is an $f$--exceptional prime divisor and $\widetilde{Y}_{i}$ for $2 \leq i\leq n$ satisfy $\widetilde{Y}_i=E \cap Y_{i-1}'$.
 We call such $\widetilde{Y}_\bullet$ \emph{an induced infinitesimal admissible flag over $X$}.
 Under suitable conditions, induced infinitesimal admissible flags are guaranteed to exist on higher birational models of $X$ (see Lemma \ref{lem-indinf}).
 These induced admissible flags on higher birational models of $X$ also play important roles in the proof of Theorem \ref{main2}.
+Another ingredient of the proof of Theorem \ref{main1} is Lemma \ref{lem-P.C2}, which is a generalization of Jow's result \cite[Corollary 3.3]{Jow}.

 We remark that the implication $(1) \Rightarrow (2)$ of Theorem \ref{main1} was shown in \cite[Proposition 5]{Roe} under the assumption that $D, D'$ admit the Zariski decompositions.
-Blum--Merz \cite{BM} also independently obtained the equivalence $(1) \Leftrightarrow (3)$ of Theorem \ref{main1} using a different method.
+Blum--Merz \cite{BM} (and Blum--Malara--Merz--Szpond \cite{BMMS}) also independently obtained the equivalence $(1) \Leftrightarrow (3)$ of Theorem \ref{main1} using a different method.

 To extract the information of a pseudoeffective divisor $D$ on a smooth projective variety $X$ from the set of Okounkov bodies of $D$ with respect to admissible flags on $X$ centered at a point $x \in X$, we further decompose the divisor $N_x$ in the refined divisorial Zariski decomposition of $D$ at $x$ as $N_x = N_x^{sm}+N_x^{sing}$ where every irreducible component of $N_x^{sm}$ (respectively, $N_x^{sing}$) is smooth (respectively, singular) at $x$.
 Then we have a decomposition of a pseudoeffective divisor $D$ as